Best gravel wheelsets 2025: The best wheels for off-road adventures and racing

 How do we test?

-Testing gravel wheels requires testing over a lot broader a range of surfaces than road wheels.
+Testing gravel wheels requires testing over a lot broader range of surfaces than road wheels.
 We give each set a thorough run out on tarmac and broken roads, through smooth tarmac, to terrain where you could justifiably say you should have bought a mountain bike.

-Rocky descents test the longevity and strength of the components, and as we're out in all weathers we are also able to tell you if the hubs are impervious to grime over a whole winter or whether the rubber seals are as effective as a chocolate teapot.
+Rocky descents test the longevity and strength of the components, and as we're out in all weathers, we are also able to tell you if the hubs are impervious to grime over a whole winter or whether the rubber seals are as effective as a chocolate teapot.

 Testing is the backbone of the tech department at Cyclingnews and how we test is taken seriously, so read on to find out more.